nasa-nccs-hpda/satvision-pix4d/examples/cloud_transect_reconstruction/README.md

 Metrics will also be saved in a csv file in the checkpoints folder.

 ## 3dcloudtesting.py

+Testing suite for the various models trained.

 ### Usage
 Run with `python3 3dcloudtesting.py`

 ### Configuration
-All the configurable parameters are in the file
-Change `MODEL_NAMES` to be the list of models you want to test
+All the configurable parameters are in the file.
+Change `MODEL_NAMES` to be the list of models you want to test.

 ## models.py
-Contains all the code for the SatVision and UNet model Any tweaks to model architecture should be done here
+Contains all the code for the SatVision and UNet model.
+Any tweaks to model architecture should be done here.

 ## transforms.py
-Contains all the transformations/unit conversions
-Any changes done to min-max scaling or unit conversion should be done here
+Contains all the transformations/unit conversions.
+Any changes done to min-max scaling or unit conversion should be done here.

 ## abidatamodule.py
-Contains all the code for data preprocessing/loading This, combined with `transforms.py`, will be the files changed if the data preprocessing is ever changed
+Contains all the code for data preprocessing/loading.
+This, combined with `transforms.py`, will be the files changed if the data preprocessing is ever changed.

 ## notebooks/
-Contains jupyter notebooks with some sample scripts such as SatVision-TOA reconstruction with ABI chips
+Contains jupyter notebooks with some sample scripts such as SatVision-TOA reconstruction with ABI chips.

 ## visualization/
-Contains jupyter notebooks with some visualizations such as boxplots and predictions
+Contains jupyter notebooks with some visualizations such as boxplots and predictions.

 # Data Paths on ADAPT